peterhinch/micropython-touch/TOUCHPAD.md

 The output of the calibration process is a line of code defining values for the touchpad driver's `init` method.
 This is documented below.

-Item 1. above is possible because the `touch` constructor takes as an arg the initialised display driver instance: the code can deduce the long axis of the unit from `ssd.height` and `ssd.width` (the pixel dimensions).
+Determining the long axis is possible because the `touch` constructor takes as an arg the  initialised display driver instance: the code can deduce the long axis from `ssd.height` and `ssd.width` (the pixel dimensions).
+Orientation can be deduced because `touch.setup` prompts the user to touch points in a specific order.

 # TSC2007